jcyannotty/OpenBT/README.md

   `export PATH=$PATH:$HOME/local/OpenBT/bin`
 * Run `which openbtcli` and confirm that the `openbtcli` CLT is found and installed in the expected location
-* Run `/path/to/OpenBT/tools/test_python_installation.py` and confirm that all tests are passing.

 Note that users might want to add the alteration of `PATH` to a shell configuration file such as `.zshrc` so that it is automatically setup when the